Traditional Mole Catching

 A typical domestic job would involve:

-Day 1 – Arrive and assess the mole problem, traps and then set and marked.
+Day 1 – Arrive and assess the mole problem, traps set and marked.

-Day 2 – Arrive at the agreed time, check all the traps and remove any caught moles.
-If required the traps are reset.
+Day 2 – Return at a mutually agreed time, check all the traps and remove any caught moles.
+Reset traps as require.

-Day 3 – Return to check the traps to make sure that there is no further activity as occasionally another mole can be present especially if catching is taking place during the mating season.
+Day 3 – Return to check the traps to make sure that there is no further activity as occasionally another mole may have moved in from a neighbouring territory.
 If it is agreed that the activity has stopped then all traps are removed.

 The above is an example, sometimes jobs can take a little longer however you will only ever pay the price the quoted price.